NerdMcDuck/Java-Game/README.txt

 Name of Game: Knight McKrispie

+LONG README PLEASE READ BEFORE DOING ANYTHING!!!
+***HERE I'M ASSUMING THAT YOU KNOW HOW TO SAVE AND COMPILE IN JAVA SINCE THIS IS WRITTEN IN JAVA***

 I originally made this because we had to create a game for my Comp Sci class.
 Now that that's done with, I will keep working on it as a side project.
+Furthermore, game will not run unless lines 16, 29 and 41 are changed to the location of the folder.
+So, it would be "/XX/XX/Java Project Game/Zelda_Main_Theme_Song.wav".
+Same goes for the other lines mentioned above.
+I would just be easier to save the folder to the Desktop and just change the name after "Users/".
+Then save and compile.

 : I have a windows PC but it should work on MAC also.
 To run  just compile it like any other java program -javac Movie.java- and run it the same way -java Movie- .
 Must be compiled in the same folder that all the resources are located in.
 Easy way to open command Prompt  on a PC in the same folder, SHIFT + right click + "open command window here".